userfrosting/UserFrosting/components.md

 * `includes.php`: Not a navigable page.
 Loads core jQuery, bootstrap, and UserFrosting javascript modules.
 Also, applies appropriate CSS styles for users.
 * `index.php`: The first page that users are sent to upon login.
 Automatically redirects users to their home page.
 * `logout.php`: Logs the current user out.
 We may move this to the `api` directory soon.
 * `site_authorization.php`: The page where administrators can manage user, group, and page authorization.
-See "Authorization" for more information.
+See <a href="features.html#authorization">Authorization</a> for more information.
 * `site_settings.php`: The page where administrators can change settings for the site, including site name, enable or disable account registration, email login, and more.
 * `user_details.php`: The page where administrators can view and edit details for a user, including group membership.
 Takes the GET parameter `id`, where `id` is the id of the user to be displayed.
 * `users.php`: The page where administrators can view a list of all users, edit their account information, activate, disable, and delete accounts.